xuehongyanL/xuehongyanl.github.io/content/about/index.md

 ## Contact me

-xuehongyan21b AT ict.ac.cn
+xuehongyan21b AT ict.ac.cn (preferred)

 xuehongyan17 AT mails.ucas.ac.cn

 ## Research interests

+I am working on some subfields of *Reinforcement Learning* (RL) :

+- *Explainable Reinforcement Learning* (XRL)
+- Explainable applications of RL in other fields.
+For example, finding formulaic alpha factors for *Quantitative Trading*.

-I am interested in learning behavior from human demonstrations (LfD) and I am working on Reinforcement Learning (RL) and Inverse Reinforcement Learning (IRL).
+Besides, I am interested in *learning behavior from human demonstrations* (LfD) problem.